-The amounts of the Trade Charges shall be converted into the currency of the country of destination by the Post Office of that country, which shall use for this purpose the rate of conversion which it uses for the conversion of Money Orders drawn on the country of origin of the parcels.
+The amounts of the Trade Charges shall be converted into the currency of the country of destination by the Post Office of that country.

 PERIOD FOR PAYMENT OF TRADE CHARGE.

 The amount of the Trade Charge shall be paid within the period prescribed by the regulations of the country of destination.